sini/nixkraken/docs/src/contrib/modules.md

 :::

-This design lets you define global and default-profile behavior in top-level modules (eg. `nixkraken.gpg`, `nixkraken.user`, etc.) and reuse per-profile options for additional profiles under `nixkraken.profiles.*`.
+This design lets you define global and default-profile behavior in top-level modules (e.g., `nixkraken.gpg`, `nixkraken.user`, etc.) and reuse per-profile options for additional profiles under `nixkraken.profiles.*`.

 Example structure of the [`git` module][repo-git-module]: